All IT articles – Page 17

 Rolf rolls out Vehnet iTracks in Russia

 As hinted at during last month’s Automotive Logistics Russia conference in St Petersburg, Rolf SCS has now implemented Vehnet’s iTracks yard management system at its newly-built Lobnya finished vehicle terminal 17km outside of Moscow.
-Vehnet, a finished vehicle software specialist, is providing full visibility of stock across all activities ...
+Vehnet, a finished vehicle software specialist, is providing full visibility of stock across all activities at ...

 -